Video Coming Soon.

 Why US Cellar Systems Doesn’t Build and Sell Through-the-Wall Cooling Units for Wine Cellars

 It’s basic physics.
 You can’t get around physics when you’re doing refrigeration.
+Which is why we’ve chosen not build through-the-wall units.
+You can’t build self-contained units without sacrificing considerable refrigeration system quality.

 The Problems of Through-the-Wall Systems